 This URL also has great useful links to assist with guidance documents and application guides.

 For all product groups except construction products and partly completed machinery, (see note before) a CTRL+F or find on a page word search for the exact term “declaration of conformity”.
-As the search finds each term, make a note (copy and paste into a table or Excel sheet) the article number and the text.
+As the search finds each term, make a note (copy and paste into a table or Excel sheet) of the article number and the text.
 Example as below for the RED directive: The 10th found “declaration of conformity” within the directive:

 Article 10, section 4.
 “Manufacturers shall ensure that each item of radio equipment is accompanied by a copy of the EU declaration of conformity or by a simplified EU declaration of conformity.
 Where a simplified EU declaration of conformity is provided, it shall contain the exact internet address where the full text of the EU declaration of conformity can be obtained.